-The first princess documented to have worn a white wedding dress for a royal wedding ceremony was Philippa of England, daughter of King Henry IV.
-When she was married to Eric of Pomerania in 1406, she wore a white tunic with a cloak, made from silk with a border of squirrel and ermine.
+The first princess documented to have worn a white wedding dress for a royal wedding ceremony was Philippa of England.
+She was the daughter of King Henry IV.
+She married Eric of Pomerania in 1406 and she wore a white tunic with a cloak.
+It was made from silk with a border of squirrel and ermine.
 This was a wedding by proxy in Westminster with Swedish nobleman Ture Bengtsson Bielke as a stand-in for the groom.

-Mary, Queen of Scots also wore white for her wedding when she married Francis, the Dauphin of France – which was her first of three husbands, and the arrangement for which had been in place since she was just five years old.
-She chose to wear a white wedding dress as that was her favourite colour, although at the time white was actually the colour for mourning for French Queens.
+Mary, Queen of Scots also wore white for her wedding when she married Francis, the Dauphin of France.
+This was her first of three husbands.
+The arrangement for which had been in place since she was just five years old.
+She chose to wear a white wedding dress as that was her favourite colour.
+At the time white was actually the colour for mourning for French Queens.
 Even so, by this point white was not a widespread trend.

 Fit for a Queen

-The Western trend of wearing a white wedding dress was started by Queen Victoria, when she married Prince Albert on 10th February 1840 in the Chapel Royal of St James’s Palace in London.
-She wore a white court dress, and her bridesmaids also wore white.
+The Western trend of wearing a white wedding dress was started by Queen Victoria.
+It started when she married Prince Albert on 10th February 1840.
+In the Chapel Royal of St James’s Palace in London, she wore a white court dress.
+Her bridesmaids also wore white.
 Throughout the rest of the Victorian era, the official colour of the bridesmaids and groomsmen was white.